I'm a Pokémon card collector just like you, and I have a passion for mint cards.

 Larger orders are shipped in padded envelopes.
 Also tightly wrapped in the packing slip to provide protection.

-That's our promise.
+That's my promise.

 It is often not difficult to tell when a card has seen abuse.
 Tears, creases, and easily seen scratches are cause for automatic rejection.